 The Canon SL3 is okay for sports and wildlife photography.
 It has a relatively high maximum shutter speed and has decently sharp image quality.
 Its autofocus system is reasonably effective and does a good job of tracking inanimate objects, like cars on a track.
 That said, its relatively slow continuous shooting speed can make it a little harder to capture specific shots of fast-moving subjects.
 Its silent shooting mode is also relatively loud, which may also scare off nearby wildlife.

-The Canon SL3 is satisfactory for vlogging.
+The Canon SL3 is decent for vlogging.
 Its fully articulated screen makes it easy to monitor yourself on camera, but it isn't the best choice for recording in 4k due to its terrible face tracking, poor image stabilization, and mediocre video quality in this resolution, as the footage is lacking in detail and looks grainy.
-Thankfully, it performs better in FHD, with much-improved face tracking autofocus capability and better video quality.
+It performs somewhat better in FHD, with much-improved face tracking autofocus capability and passable video quality.

-The Canon SL3 is a decent choice for studio video.
+The Canon SL3 is okay for studio video.
 It has an easy-to-use interface and has a wide selection of inputs and outputs for videography accessories, like a microphone, headphones, and an external recorder.
-It performs best in FHD, with decent video quality and superb autofocus performance.
+It performs best in FHD, with superb autofocus performance and passable video quality in controlled lighting conditions.
 Unfortunately, video quality in 4k is mediocre, and autofocus performance in that resolution is poor.